home > R&D > Superconductivity at Furukawa Electric >The History of Superconductivity at Furukawa Electric

 • HTS

-Conducted field tests of a 500-meter superconducting cable (the longest in the world at the time) at the Central Research Institute of Electric Power Industry (NEDO AC Superconducting Electric Power Equipment Basic Technology Research and Development Project)
+Performed field test on 500 m superconducting cable, the longest in the world at the time, at the Central Research Institute of Electric Power Industry (NEDO “Project for R&D of Fundamental Technologies for Superconducting AC Power Equipment ”).

 2007